Trump gives Microsoft 45 days to seal TikTok deal

 Microsoft said it did not intend to provide further updates until there was a definitive outcome in the negotiations.

 The United States has been increasingly scrutinizing app developers over the personal data they handle, especially if some of it involves U.S. military or intelligence personnel.
-Ordering the divestment of TikTok would not be the first time the White House has taken action over such concerns.
+Ordering the divestment of TikTok is not be the first time the White House has taken action over such concerns.

 Earlier this year, Chinese gaming company Beijing Kunlun Tech Co sold Grindr, a popular gay dating app it bought in 2016, for $620 million after being ordered by CFIUS to divest.